CCJ Master of Science

 - Where should I get advice?

 The Graduate Coordinator and Division Chair initially advise all new students.
-Students are assigned a more permanent faculty advisor after they have completed their first term of study.
-Faculty advisors and the Division's administrative staff normally serve as the main source of information about the requirements of the program and how best to achieve your educational goals.
+Students are assigned a more permanent faculty advisor after they begin the program.
+Faculty advisors normally serve as the main source of information about the requirements of the program and how best to achieve your educational goals.
 The website for the PSU graduate studies office is another good source of information about policies and requirements governing graduate education.

 New students invariably receive advice, solicited or unsolicited, from other students further along in the program.
-This may be a source of valuable information as well, but it is no substitute for faculty advice regarding what is expected of your coursework, master's thesis, or project.
+This may be a source of valuable information as well, but it is no substitute for faculty advice regarding what is expected within the program.